Ireland Under-21s edge past Kosovo in Tallaght

 Ireland Under-21s 1 Kosovo Under-21s 0

-It wasn’t pretty but the Republic of Ireland began their quest to qualify for the 2019 Under-21 European Championships with a narrow win over Kosova at Tallaght Stadium on Saturday afternoon.
+It wasn’t pretty but the Republic of Ireland began their quest to qualify for the 2019 Under-21 European Championships with a narrow win over Kosovo at Tallaght Stadium on Saturday afternoon.

 Queen’s Park Rangers winger Olamide Shopido scrambled home the only goal of a scrappy contest 11 minutes into the second half against a Kosovan side who twice struck the post in their bid to claim something from their first competitive game at this level.